kratman/LICHEM_QMMM/README.md

 Development versions of LICHEM are kept in a private repository.
-Large changes to the code or the addition of new features (multipoles, diffuse charges, reaction path ways, etc) are tested before they are merged into the public repository.
+Large changes to the code or the addition of new features (multipoles, diffuse charges, reaction path ways, etc) are tested and published before they are merged into the public repository.
 To ensure that LICHEM compiles properly, dummy function calls are added for incomplete or untested features.

-Relatively minor updates (documentation, printing, bug fixes, comments, etc) are released ASAP.
+Relatively minor updates (documentation, output printing, bug fixes, comments, etc) are released ASAP.
 Updates from the private development branch are generally merged into the public repository as a single commit around midnight.

 ### Jokes